Religion in Circassia

 Religion in Circassia refers to religious presence in historical Circassia and modern-day Adygea, Kabardino-Balkaria, Krasnodar Krai and Karachai-Cherkessia.
 The majority of ethnic Circassians today are Muslim while a minority retain Orthodox Christian or pagan beliefs.
+Historically, Circassians were predominantly Christians from the 3rd century to the 16th century, and later they gradually began converting to Islam.

 History

 Circassia gradually went through following various religions: Paganism, Christianity, and then Islam.